Septic System Inspections

 What does a septic inspection include?+

-Our inspection covers the septic tank structure, baffles, inlet and outlet pipes, distribution box, and drain field condition.
-We also check for evidence of past failures, improper repairs, and code compliance issues.
+Our inspection covers the septic tank condition, baffles, and drain field performance.
+We look for evidence of past failures and potential issues.
+Note: We do not perform LCRA inspections or inspect electronic components or mechanical pumps.

 Do I need a septic inspection when buying a home?+